-Similar to Alternative 1, implementation of the IAMFs described above would minimize the potential for businesses to relocate outside their existing communities due to construction of Alternative 5; however, Alternative 5 would still relocate a substantial number of businesses in Lancaster.
+Similar to Alternative 1, implementation of the IAMFs described above would minimize the potential for construction of Alternative 5 to relocate businesses outside their existing communities; however, Alternative 5 would still relocate a substantial number of businesses in Lancaster.

 The displacement of local businesses is not considered an environmental impact under CEQA; therefore, a significance conclusion is not required for this type of impact (CEQA Guidelines Section 15064(e)).
 Although displaced businesses may relocate, the activities associated with such relocation, including the potential locations, are speculative, as is the potential for such relocation to result in significant environmental impacts.
 Refer to Impact SO #14 (Potential for Permanent Physical Deterioration from Construction) below for an evaluation of how the economic or social changes related to the construction of the B-P Build Alternatives could result in permanent physical deterioration in the communities along the HSR alignment.